 Enquiries/ queries/ registrations/ invoicing receive/reply to general training enquiries, telephone/ email acknowledge module registration to attendees and register on module registration spreadsheet file registration form against member profile and generate invoice liaise with attendees re special requirements, e.g., dietary, learning, etc. Receive exam results from Trainer (on template spreadsheet) notify candidate of results and issue Certificates of Completion maintain database of all results and insert results against member profile in CMD on NZIBS website, along with any notes relating to modules.
 Receive and process Diploma/ Certificate applications / Diploma pathway completion acknowledge receipt of application, process application fee and file application against member profile collate marked examination papers (electronic versions), compile letter of module results and forward to VHNZ along with the appropriate application form requesting the qualification be ratified and certificates forwarded liaise with membership committee relating to final diploma pathway completion.
 Receive applications for examination resits confirm eligibility to attend exam resit (as per 3-month stand down) arrange resit times with candidate and supervisor. liaise with trainer/ course presenter as to appropriate examination paper and inform Moderator arrange exam feedback meeting with candidate and presenter arrange appointments for exam resits to take place when training modules are being held in the region.
 If unavailable to supervise the exam resit, arrange for an acceptable and trustworthy supervisor to facilitate and issue with supervisors' instruction and moderation sheet send diary invite to all interested parties.
-Marketing request Executive Assistant to design and upload social media ads promoting training monitor registration spreadsheet and target individuals who may be interested in particular modules research prospective businesses/ sectors who may be interested in the core training programme.
+Marketing design training brochure and upload social media ads promoting training liaise with industry sources with respect to promotion and encourage potential education module candidates research prospective businesses/ sectors who may be interested in the core training programme.